 sp package automatically loads when

 rgdal is loaded.
-We will also load the
+You will also load the

-raster package so we can explore raster and vector spatial metadata using similar commands.
+raster package so you can explore raster and vector spatial metadata using similar commands.

-- A polygon shapefile representing our field site boundary,
+- A polygon shapefile representing your field site boundary.

 - A point shapefile representing the location of field sites located at the San Joachin field site.

-The first shapefile that we will open contains the point locations where trees have been measured at the study site.
+The first shapefile that you will open contains the point locations where trees have been measured at the study site.
 The data are stored in shapefile format.
-To import shapefiles we use the
+To import shapefiles you use the

 readOGR() requires two components: